CDCgov/polarbayes/docs/quickstart_for_tidybayes_users.md

 NOTE: As you may know, R also has object-oriented features.
 The equivalent R operator to the python dot (`.`) is the dollar sign (`$`).
 You may have written `df$.draw` to retrieve a column named `.draw` from a data frame named `df`.
 So a polars column name like `.draw` is potentially a bad idea in the same way that a data frame column name like `$draw` could be a bad idea in R.

-In PolarBayes, we instead reserve the bare column names `chain` and `draw` for indexing, consistent with conventions in ArviZ.
-If you try to extract variables with those name names from an [`arviz.InferenceData`][] object, PolarBayes will error and suggest refnaming those variables prior to extraction.
+In PolarBayes, we instead reserve the bare column names `chain` and `draw` for indexing, consistent with ArviZ conventions for indexing MCMC output.
+If you try to extract variables with those name names from an [`arviz.InferenceData`][] object, PolarBayes will error and suggest renaming those variables prior to extraction.

+### `draw` in PolarBayes corresponds to `.iteration` in tidybayes (_not_ `.draw`!)
+In `tidybayes`, the `.draw` column contains the unique ID of an MCMC sample across all chains (in relational database terms, it is a [single column "primary key"](https://en.wikipedia.org/wiki/Primary_key)).
+The `.iteration` column contains the ID of the sample within a specific `.chain`.

+In ArviZ, `draw` is equivalent to tidybayes's `.iteration`, _not_ tidybayes's `.draw`: it is the ID of the MCMC sample _within_ a `chain`.
+Rather than create a single primary key column as tidybayes does, ArviZ instead uses `draw` and `chain` as a [composite primary key](https://en.wikipedia.org/wiki/Composite_key).
+We follow ArviZ conventions in PolarBayes.

 # Other resources
 ## polars for tidyverse users